leonorllansol/muahah/README.md

-# chatuga-sss
+# MUAHAH

 ## What is it?

 Say Something Smart (SSS) is a dialogue engine based on a large corpus of movie subtitles (Subtle).

-This specific project - chatuga-SSS - is focused on the implementation of a plug-and-play system composed by multiple distinct agents: each agent gives its own response to the received user input, and the best answer is reached through a set of different decision making strategies.
+This specific project - MUAHAH - Multi-Agents Hand-in-Hand platform - is focused on the implementation of a plug-and-play system composed by multiple distinct agents: each agent gives its own response to the received user input, and the best answer is reached through a set of different decision making strategies.

 ## How does it work?